AbdallahBenj/Todo-app/README.md

 # TODO Application with Local Storage - Certification Project

 ## Overview
 This project is part of the certification requirements.
-In this project, I built a TODO application using HTML, CSS, and JavaScript.
+In this project, I built a Todo Application using HTML, CSS, and JavaScript.
 The main goal is to explore the power of **local storage** in modern web applications and learn how to persist data across sessions.

 ## Project Details
 - **Project Type**: Task Management Tool